Fine-Grained Motion Compression and Selective Temporal Fusion for Neural B-Frame Video Coding: Conclusion and Future Work

 We first propose a fine-grained motion compression method for neural B-frame video coding.
 By leveraging an interactive dual-branch motion auto-encoder, per-branch adaptive quantization steps, and an interactive motion entropy model, the bi-directional motion coding costs are effectively reduced.
 Furthermore, we propose a selective temporal fusion method.
 Using bi-directional fusion weights and hyperprior-based implicit alignment, our method enables discriminative utilization of bi-directional temporal contexts and temporal priors in the contextual encoder-decoder and contextual entropy model.
 Experimental results verify that our proposed codec outperforms state-of-the-art neural B-frame codecs and achieves comparable or even superior compression performance to the H.266/VVC reference software under random-access configuration.

-In the future, we target to achieve a better rate-distortion-complexity trade-off for neural B-frame coding.
+While the proposed codec achieves impressive compression performance, its increased computational complexity relative to existing neural codecs presents a key challenge for practical deployment.
+Our future work will, therefore, focus on achieving a more favorable complexity-performance trade-off.
+A promising direction, inspired by motion-free neural B-frame coding approaches, is the development of a hybrid coding framework.
+Specifically, within a hierarchical B-frame structure, frames at higher temporal layers exhibit smaller motion due to their proximity to the references.
+For these frames, we plan to leverage lightweight, interpolation-based prediction to generate temporal contexts, effectively bypassing the computationally intensive processes of motion estimation, compression, and compensation.
+We anticipate that this content-adaptive strategy will significantly reduce the average computational cost while retaining the majority of the compression performance gains achieved by our current design.